louisGit13/Cooking-with-react/README.md

 ## Description

-An app building excercise used to learn React hooks such as UseState() and UseEffect, and how to propogate between different states and components on a webpage using React.
+An app building excercise used to learn React hooks such as UseState() and UseEffect by propogating between different states and components on a webpage using React.

 ### Features